Abhimanyu004/CakeParkWebSite/README.md

 LOGIN/SIGNUP

-I have added a login?signup page completely ready in this same page.
+I have added a login?signup page completely ready in this same page.I have added a javascript here to toggle between signup and login.

 FURTHER PLANS